DataDog/documentation/content/en/agent/guide/private-link.md

 Setting up PrivateLink to Datadog is only available to forward Logs to Datadog on <bold>AWS us-east-1 region</bold>.
 Reach out to <a href="/help">Datadog Support</a> to enable this feature for your organization.
 </div>

-The goal of this guide is to explain how to configure PrviateLink for a VPC.
-This allows to send traffic to Datadog without going over the Public Internet, thereby reducing transit costs and improving security.
+The goal of this guide is to explain how to configure a PrviateLink for a given VPC.
+This allows you to send your log traffic to Datadog without going over the public internet, thereby reducing transit costs and improving security.

 ## Overview

-Datadog provides a VPC endpoint service which lives in the us-east-1 region.
-The objective is to configure an internal VPC endpoint that local Datadog Agent would send data too which is then peered with the Datadog VPC endpoint service.
+Datadog provides a VPC endpoint service which lives in the AWS `us-east-1` region.

+The overall process consist in configuring an internal VPC endpoint that local Datadog Agents can send data to.
+This VPC endpoint is then peered with the Datadog VPC endpoint service.

 {{< img src="agent/guide/private_link/vpc_schema.png" alt="VPC Schema" >}}

 ## Create your VPC endpoint

-1. Connect to the AWS console and create a new endpoint:
+1. Connect to the AWS console and create a new VPC endpoint:
     {{< img src="agent/guide/private_link/create_vpc_endpoint.png" alt="Create VPC endpoint" style="width:60%;" >}}
 2. Select **Find service by name**
 3. Fill the *service name* text box with: `com.amazonaws.vpce.us-east-1.vpce-svc-<UNIQUE_ID>` where `<UNIQUE_ID>` is the ID communicated by the Datadog [Support team][1]: